 Other irrigation system issues may be less obvious, or even invisible, when the system is first turned on.
 These can include broken or cracked pipes, fittings that have become loosened, or leaks where heads are attached to risers.
 The wet spots associated with underground leaks may not appear for weeks.

-Even less noticeable are lawn coverage dry and wet spots, often directly related to the sprinkler application rate and distribution uniformity.
-Distribution uniformity really can’t be “eyeballed”, except perhaps in the case of extremely poor system design.
-More often it “looks” like water is being applied “everywhere” when, in reality, distribution uniformity is far from ideal.
+Even less noticeable are lawn issues including dry and wet spots, often directly related to the sprinkler application rate and distribution uniformity.
+Distribution uniformity really can’t be “eyeballed”, except perhaps in the case of an extremely poor system design.
+More often it “looks like" water is being applied everywhere when, in reality, distribution uniformity is far from ideal.

 While no irrigation system will ever apply water perfectly, performing an informal or better yet a formal irrigation audit in the spring will reveal coverage problems.
 This can avoid stressed or damaged turf later in the growing season.

 Do you have a question?
 Try Ask an Expert!